eleg5491/eleg5491.github.io/ml_basics.md

     <b>x</b> as input, we have a raw probability output <b>y</b>; the loss descends from a pair (<b>y</b>, label) and could be in various forms (Euclidean, hingeloss, softmax loss, etc.), depending on the input <b>y</b> and label.
   </div>
 </div>

+A very similar loss that often confuses beginners is the cross-entropy loss of independent multi-classes.

 <a name='generalize'></a>